WokLibCodeClub/.github/profile/README.md

 ## Python (second session 11.45am to 12.45pm)

-The next session will take place on **Saturday 27th June 2026**.
+The next session will take place on **Saturday 4th July 2026**.
 We will be coding on the library's own laptops, so you don't need to bring your own computer.

 Please try to arrive a little bit before 11.45am so that you have time to get logged in to your trinket account and be ready to start at 11.45am. **MAKE SURE YOU KNOW THE PASSWORD FOR YOUR ACCOUNT!!!!**

-We are going to write code for micro:bit buggies, and hopefully end by using a second micro:bit to control these remotely.
+At our last session before the summer break we are going to complete the code for radio controlled micro:bit buggies.
 Maybe we can have races on the floor of the meeting room!

 ![bbc micro:bit v2](microbit_v2-removebg.png)![Robo:bit buggy](buggy.png)

-At the last session we finished coding the *Tilting Game* for the BBC micro:bit by adding code to 1)start the game; 2) finish the game; 3) time how long it took to get all the pixels illuminated.

-You can find the final code we wrote for the game [here](tilt_game_microbit.py).
+We wrote code for the buggy last time, and we will adjust this so the buggy con be controlled by radio signals.
+We will then write code for a second microbit - the "controller" - which will send commands to the buggy.

 ### Challenges for more experienced Python coders: